nogibjj/ids706_individualproject3_ll442/README.md

 ![trigger2](./image/trigger2.png)

-Note: However, due to the limit of the subscription resouce of my account, the automatic workflow does not run successfully!!!
+Note: However, due to the limit of the subscription resouce of my Azure account, the final version automatic workflow does not run successfully!!!
+(But the first version works well)

-Such a problem can be solved only when more resource are provided by the professor.
+Such a problem can be solved only when more resource are provided by the professor...
 (Extra resource are charged...)